One of the best secured cards available, offering a potentially low deposit and credit limit boost.

 You want a lower deposit minimum.

-You have a chance at paying a low deposit with the Secured Mastercard® from Capital One®, but it’s not guaranteed.
+You have a chance at paying a low deposit with the Secured Card® from Capital One®, but it’s not guaranteed.
 Consider the Digital Federal Credit Union Visa® Platinum Secured Credit Card, which has a $5 minimum deposit.
 Or look into the Justice Federal Credit Union (JFCU) VISA Classic Secured Card, which has a $100 minimum deposit.

 You want the chance to graduate to an unsecured card.

-The Discover it® Secured Credit Card is an excellent choice.
+The Discover it® Secured is an excellent choice.
 Starting at eight months, Discover will review your account monthly and may return your deposit while you continue using your card.
 This effectively gives you an unsecured card.

 You want rewards.